What is a Masters By Research (MRES)?

 Who is this award for?

-Participants on the award are likely to be experienced or developing professional practitioners from a variety of professional settings, including schools, Further Education colleges, hospitals, early years settings, local government and in private practice.
+Participants on the award are likely to be experienced or developing professional practitioners seeking to develop their academic research skills from a variety of professional settings, including schools, Further Education colleges, hospitals, early years settings, local government and in private practice.

 How long will it take me and what will it cost?